Writing can be grueling.

 Daily Writing Exercises

-1: Answer 3 Questions
+1: Answer these Questions

-See if these stimulate your thinking.
+See if these stimulate you.

 - Who just entered your office?